Published on the 18th August 2020

 Just bought a boat?
 If you’re a recent boat owner, you’ve probably considered all the measures you can take to ensure the right upkeeping of your new sizeable purchase.
 You might have got your hands on some useful life jackets, water sports gear and other safety equipment.
 Nonetheless, if this is your first boat purchase, you are in for a surprise.

 Owning and maintaining a boat is not something to take lightly, and making sure you’re avoiding certain errors will save not only your time but also your money.
 For this reason, we’re providing you with some tips and tricks that might come in handy in your boating experience.
+If you’re still looking to buy a boat in Malta, keep reading to avoid common pitfalls.

 Failure to be aware of the cost involved in boat ownership

 It’s ideal to keep reminding yourself that the cost of owning a boat doesn’t simply end with the ultimate boat purchase.
 Rather, that’s only the beginning.
 Spending money on fuel, routine maintenance, slip and storage fees, and winterising among other items and services is a must.
 Being prepared for both the inevitable as well as the unexpected costs that come with owning a boat is extremely important.
 This will mean constantly putting aside some savings to prevent any unforeseeable costs from putting you in a considerably difficult financial position.
+If you’re budgeting to buy a boat in Malta, make sure to account for these additional expenses to avoid surprises.

 Not winterising